Germany: Police raid COVID skeptics over alleged assassination plot | DW | 15.12.2021

 Saxony's police announced the operation in a series of posts on Twitter.

-It follows a report by investigative TV show "Frontal" on ZDF, which found people opposed to COVID restrictions and the vaccine rollout posting what appeared be death threats against the premier.
+It follows a report by investigative TV show "Frontal" on public broadcaster ZDF, which found people opposed to COVID-19 restrictions and the vaccine rollout posting what appeared be death threats against the premier.

 The report found that the 130 members of the group, called "Dresden Offlinevernetzung" or the "Dresden offline network," had shared a rejection of vaccinations, as well as the state and the current coronavirus policy.
 Members posted audio messages urging people to oppose policy measures "with armed force if necessary," directed against Kretschmer and others.